stocker88/nextjswebsite/_posts/bitcoin.md

 The reduction in the rate of new Bitcoin creation often leads to discussions about its potential effects on the market dynamics and price.

 &nbsp;

+Bitcoin price prediction is aiming for a high target at $1,000,000 (yes Million) and mid price at $200,000.

+&nbsp;

+This price prediction takes into account the effect of halving, but also social trend analysis explained below, and macro economics and current inflation rates.

+&nbsp;